WeblateOrg/weblate/docs/admin/install/source.rst

 Installing from sources
 =======================

 #.
-Please follow the installatin instructions for your system first:
+Please follow the installation instructions for your system first:

    * :doc:`venv-debian`
    * :doc:`venv-suse`